Research leading to new info on feedlot emissions

 “We know beef feedlots are ‘hot spots’ of ammonia emissions on the landscape, but we didn’t know as much about the dynamics of ammonia emissions from feedlots.
 For example we didn’t have real numbers from actual feedlots on how much is emitted, how much is deposited on nearby soil and how much re-emission occurs when that happens.”

-That’s what McGinn and Dr. Tom Flesch (University of Alberta) set out to understand.
+That’s what McGinn and his colleague Dr. Tom Flesch (University of Alberta) set out to understand.
 Backed by funding from the Alberta Livestock and Meat Agency (ALMA), a two-year project investigated the fate of nitrogen in feedlots, what amount is deposited on land downwind and how much is carried long distances.

 The other part of their research involves measuring methane and nitrous oxide, two prominent greenhouse gasses.
 Methane is produced by cattle due to the anaerobic digestion of feed in the cow’s rumen and both nitrous oxide and methane come from stored manure in the pens.

 The research produced significant results on several fronts from techniques to measure on a commercial scale, to new information on transfer, deposits and re-emission to nearby lands, to related opportunities for mitigation and management.